l09rin/lammps/doc/src/Howto_granular_surfaces.rst

 styles can be used within a single object consisting of connected triangles/lines.
 See the Surface Connectivity section below.

-Molecule IDs are intended to be assigned uniquely to each inter-connected set of triangles/lines, as if each object were a "molecule".
+Molecule IDs are not currently used by granular surface interactions, though they may be in the future.
+They are intended to be assigned uniquely to each inter-connected set of triangles/lines, as if each object were a "molecule".
 However, this is not required, and LAMMPS does not check that this is the case.
-LAMMPS will however issue a warning if a set of inter-connected triangles/lines do not all have the same molecule ID, in case this was not intentional.
+LAMMPS will issue a warning if a set of inter-connected triangles/lines do not all have the same molecule ID, in case this was not intentional.

 For local surfaces, the molecule ID can be used to define groups and thus assign different motions to different surface objects.
 See the